Difficult Performance Conversations: 5 Ways to Improve Them

 Five Attributes of Effective Performance Expectations

-3. Consistent and timely
+3. Consistent and Timely

-4. Perceived as fair
+4. Perceived as Fair

 5. Trusted

-Most Performance Expectations are Unclear
+Most Performance Expectations Fall Short

 The Bottom Line